hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 DNS-over-QUIC [@I-D.ietf-dprive-dnsoquic].
 There is ongoing work on DNS privacy requirements for exchanges between recursive resolvers and authoritative servers [@I-D.ietf-dprive-phase2-requirements] and some suggestions for how signaling of DoT support by authoritatives might work.
-However there is currently no RFC that specifically defines recursive to authoritative DNS-over-TLS (ADoT).
+However, there is currently no RFC that specifically defines recursive to authoritative DNS-over-TLS (ADoT).

 [@!I-D.ietf-dprive-rfc7626-bis] established that stub client DNS query